martinghunt/ushonium/README.md

 ## Usage

-The container has a script called `make_jsonl.py`, which makes a taxonium `jsonl.gz` file from fasta consensus sequences.
+The container has a script called `ushonium`, which makes a taxonium `jsonl.gz` file from fasta consensus sequences.

 It uses mafft to align all sequences to the Covid reference (ignoring